rkulla/pydiction/README.md

     let g:pydiction_location = '/path/to/complete-dict'

+for example, if you used Pathogen to install Pydiction, you would set this to:

+    let g:pydiction_location = '/home/user/.vim/bundle/pydiction/complete-dict'

+and the dictionary will be available to all of your virtualenv's as well.

 You can change the height of the completion menu by setting g:pydiction_menu_height in your vimrc:

     let g:pydiction_menu_height = 3